OfficeDev/office-ui-fabric-js/ghdocs/components/MessageBar.md

 ## Variants

+Want to see working versions of the samples?
+[Check out these instructions to get the docs site running locally](https://github.com/OfficeDev/office-ui-fabric-js#clone-build-and-view-the-docs).

 ### Default
 Lowest level of caution.
 Use when you want to present timely, concise information that accelerates a workflow, or to provide key information or actions that avoid a dead end in the experience.